Blonde Coffee vs Dark Coffee: Flavor Profile Insights

 Is Blonde Espresso Stronger Than Dark?

-Blonde espresso is not inherently stronger than dark espresso, though it does contain slightly more caffeine due to its shorter roasting time, which preserves caffeine content (approximately 85 mg per shot compared to 64 mg for dark espresso).
+Blonde espresso is not inherently stronger in taste, though it may contain slightly higher caffeine than a traditional espresso roast due to the shorter roasting time.
+On average, blonde espresso has around 85 mg of caffeine, compared to 64 mg for a shot of dark roast espresso.

 The Roasting Process: From Blonde Coffee Roasts to Dark Roast Coffee